1003: Uniform Residential Loan

 Acceleration Clause: Allows the lender

-due or even to demand immediate payment of the entire
+due or even to demand immediate payment of the

 Adjustable Rate Mortgage (ARM):

-mortgage, the time between changes in the
+rate mortgage, the time between changes in the

 one, three or five years, depending on the loan

 portion of the loan payment and the portion

 opposite is true.
 A fully amortized loan will be